Your rights as a carer

 Information and advice

 Carers Link provide information and advice for carers on behalf of East Dunbartonshire Health & Social Care Partnership (HSCP).
 Any carer can contact us to find out about their rights, and the support available to them locally.
-The coalition of carers in Scotland and Carers Link have produced a range of leaflets to help you understand various aspects of your rights.
+The Coalition of Carers in Scotland and Carers Link have produced a range of leaflets to help you understand various aspects of your rights.

 All adult carers are entitled to an adult carer support plan, and all young carers are entitled to a young carer statement.
 This will be prepared following a conversation with you, and will contain information about your personal circumstances and caring role.
 It will also identify your needs and the support that is available to meet these.